lidofinance/solana-docs/docs/validator-onboarding.md

     LNOSG; the multisig owners merely ratify and execute the decision, they do not make an independent decision about which validators to admit.
- 4. Once the validator is part of the Solido validator set, the Solido [maintenance daemon](maintenance) will automatically rebalance the stake and delegate to the new validator.
+ 4. Once the validator is part of the Solido validator set, the Solido [maintenance daemon](maintenance.md) will automatically rebalance the stake and delegate to the new validator.
 In version 1, only new deposits can be staked with new validators; we plan to add active rebalancing in a later version.
- 5. Validators are expected to operate an instance of the [maintenance daemon](maintenance).
+ 5. Validators are expected to operate an instance of the [maintenance daemon](maintenance.md).
 In particular, the daemon ensures that validators can withdraw their validation fees.

 The remainder of this page goes over the above steps in detail.